 - Adult entertainment

 The Facade Improvement Grant provides funding for a comprehensive enhancement to a building's facade.
-A facade is defined as the side of a building that faces a public street and contains a customer or primary entrance.
+A facade is defined as the side of a building that faces a public street.
 Eligible projects include replacement, repair, or addition of at least two of the expenses below.

 Eligible expenses include: